Search

 This tab gives you details on the execution of this particular node.

-You can access the task-level monitoring information by clicking the text Attempt _n_.
-See Task-level monitoring.
+You can access the task-level monitoring information by selecting View Utilization.

 Logs